 Euro banknotes are well protected against counterfeiting.
 However, there is a very tiny risk that you will come across fake money.
 Always check whether a banknote is real or fake.
 We can also examine a suspect banknote for you.

 Euro banknotes are well protected against counterfeiting, thanks to the authenticity features such as the watermark and hologram.
-The risk of ending up with a fake banknote is therefore very small indeed.
-In the first half of 2021 some 9,800 fake euro banknotes were intercepted in the Netherlands.
-In the checks we carried out, only 2 out of the 100,000 notes turned out to be counterfeit.
+The risk of ending up with a counterfeit banknote is therefore very small indeed.
+In 2021, some 26,100 counterfeit euro banknotes were detected in the Netherlands.
+In the checks we carried out, only 2 out of 100,000 notes turned out to be counterfeit.

-Read more about the number of counterfeit euro banknotes on the ECB website.
+Read more about the nummber of Counterfeit euro banknotes intercepted inside and outside the euro area.

 The vast majority of fakes are of low quality.
 These counterfeit notes are easy to recognise.
 Often, the authenticity features are missing or very poorly copied.
 You can check yourself whether a banknote is real or fake.
 For example, check the watermark and hologram with the ‘feel-look-tilt’ method.
 Shopkeepers can use detection devices for banknote verification.